Skip to main content

 Academic Student Employment (ASE)

-The University of California Office of the President has mandated that graduate students may hold teaching assistant (TA), Associate-in, and Readership appointments for a maximum of 18 quarters (summer session appointments do not count toward this limit).
+The University of California Office of the President has mandated that graduate students may hold teaching assistant (TA) and Associate-in appointments for a maximum of 18 quarters (summer session appointments do not count toward this limit).

 UC Intercampus Exchange Program Travel Grant